KarteeshKumarV/ansible-powervc/docs/source/installation.rst

 Configure PowerVC Credentials to interact with Ansible
 =======================================================

+IBM PowerVC Ansible modules have to be used remotely.

+These Modules will be installed on the remote machine from which will be connecting to the IBM PowerVC.

 Auth information can be passed either in a config file or directly in the playbook.

 1. Passing the auth info in a config file.